-If visits to the doctor’s office for preventive services are supposed to be covered at 100 percent, why do people sometimes later get a bill that shows a balance due and exposes them to copays or deductibles?
+Employers can use open enrollment to educate employees about preventative service visits.
+If going to the doctor’s office for preventive service visits are supposed to be covered at 100 percent, why do people sometimes later get a bill that shows a balance due and exposes them to copays or deductibles?

 When Vikki Brueggeman started frequently fielding this question from Zimbrick Inc. employees, she decided it was time to be more proactive.
 Brueggeman is Zimbrick’s director of human resources and a former board chair for The Alliance Board of Directors.